barrakat/SegFlora/README.md

 ---

 ## 📘 About
-This repository contains code to reproduce the analyses of the publication *"Remote sensing of segetal flora in arable fields using off-the-shelf UAV-based imagery and deep learning for result-based payments*", where we conducted multiple UAV flights in an arable area in the eastern Germany with winter barley grown as the main crop under different management intensities.
-Our goal was to develop an affordable monitoring system for the mapping and conservation of segetal flora using an off-the-shelf UAV-based RGB camera and the YOLO deep learning architecture.
+This repository contains code to reproduce the analyses presented in the publication *"Remote sensing of segetal flora in arable fields using off-the-shelf UAV-based imagery and deep learning for result-based payments*".
+In this study, we conducted multiple UAV flights in an arable area in Germany with winter barley grown as the main crop under different management intensities.
+The objective was to develop an affordable monitoring system to facilitate the implementation of result-based payments in arable land, thereby contributing to the conservation of segetal flora species.
+The study investigates species detectability and ground sampling distance trade-offs to effectively monitor segetal flora using an off-the-shelf UAV-based RGB camera and the YOLO deep learning architecture.
 Data and trained YOLO models per species can be found in [zenodo](https://zenodo.org/doi/10.5281/zenodo.13325668/).

 <p align="center">
     <img src="https://github.com/barrakat/SegFlora/blob/main/figures/Figure_1.png" width="800"/><br/>